wolfSSL/wolfssh/README.md

 LOCAL_MACHINE, USERS, CURRENT_SERVICE, SERVICES, CURRENT_USER_GROUP_POLICY,
 LOCAL_MACHINE_GROUP_POLICY and LOCAL_MACHINE_ENTERPRISE, each also accepted
-with a `CERT_SYSTEM_STORE_` prefix or as a number. `-W` supplies both the certificate and its private key, so it cannot be combined with `-i`, `-j`, or `-J`, and it skips the wolfssh home directory search so file arguments resolve against the current directory.
+with a `CERT_SYSTEM_STORE_` prefix or as a number. `-W` supplies both the certificate and its private key; in the SFTP client it therefore cannot be combined with `-i`, `-j`, or `-J` (the echoserver's options of those names are unrelated and remain usable). `-W` also skips the wolfssh home directory search so file arguments resolve against the current directory.

     $ ./examples/echoserver/echoserver -W "My:wolfSSH-Server:LOCAL_MACHINE" -a ./keys/ca-cert-ecc.pem